profandyfield/discovr/cran-comments.md

+## Resubmission
+This is a resubmission.
+Thank you for the feedback.
+In this version I have:

+* Explained acronyms in the DESCRIPTION.

+* Added a \value to all .R files.

 ## Package size

 Installed size is 6.5Mb.
 This package contains learnr tutorials and associated data.
 I have minimized image/data files, but with 20 tutorials the total file sizes adds up,